ljeagle/faiss-quickeradc/README.md

 ## Description
 Quicker ADC is an implementation of fast distance computation techniques for nearest neighbor search in large-scale databases of high-dimensional vectors.
 It is based upon [Quick ADC](https://github.com/technicolor-research/quick-adc) but provides (i) AVX512 support, (ii) new optimized product quantizers, (iii) full integration with [FAISS](https://github.com/facebookresearch/faiss) from Facebook AI Research.
 It is thus compatible with Inverted Multi-Indexes and HNSW-based IVFs.

 Quicker ADC achieves excellent performance outperforming polysemous codes in numerous configurations.
-We evaluated its performance for exhaustive search in the [SIFT1M](http://corpus-texmex.irisa.fr/) dataset with both 64-bit and 128-bit codes.
+We evaluated its performance for exhaustive search in the [SIFT1M](http://corpus-texmex.irisa.fr/) and [Deep1M](http://sites.skoltech.ru/compvision/projects/aqtq/) datasets with both 64-bit and 128-bit codes.

 ![exhaustive_search_sift1M](img/exhaustive_search_sift1M.png)